-3. Traceability and Usage Markings specified below are to be 1-inch minimum in height with a background of contrasting color.
-Markings are to be on both long sides of container.
+3 3.
+Traceability and 1) Markings specified below are to be 1-inch minimum n in Usage height with a background of contrasting color.
+0.0000000 2) Markings are to be on both long sides of container.
 Markings on container sides are to include: a.
 PO number. b.
 A unique serial number. c.
-Tare weight in kg followed by lbs. in brackets d.
-Maximum allowable payload in kg followed by lbs in brackets. e.
-Maximum allowable gross weight in kg followed by lbs in brackets. f.
-Internal Volume in ft3.
-Mark "Lid Lift Only" in vicinity of lid fork channels and lifting rings.
-(5) Mark "Lift Empty Only" adjacent to each fork pocket on the container base.
+Tare weight in kg followed by lbs. in brackets Maximum allowable payload in kg followed by brackets. lbs in Maximum allowable gross weight in kg followe lbs in brackets. d by f.
+Internal Volume in ft .
+4) Mark "Lid Lift Only" in vicinity of lid fork channels a nd lifting rings.
+Mark "Lift Empty Only" adjacent to each fork pocket et on the container base.